Kikobeats/automate-release/README.md

 Then, just we need to connect our release data with the service where we want to share the information.

-This can be as simple as creating a [IFTTT](https://ifttt.com) recipe
+This can be as simple as creating an [IFTTT](https://ifttt.com) recipe

 <div align="center">
 <img src="https://i.imgur.com/ZgUB7w5.png" width='200px' />